agentjenkins/jira_updater/README.md

 [jira api docs](node_modules/jira/docs/jira.html)

 ## Setup
 Before using you need to provide credentials and urls to access Jira.
-This is easiest done by copying the file `propsTemplate.json` to a new file called `props.json` This is a plain json files where you can modify the values to match your credentials.
+This is easiest done by copying the file `resources/propsTemplate.json` to a new file  `resources/props.json` This is a plain json files where you can modify the values to match your credentials.

 ## Usage